Lion (2016 film): Plot

 In 1986, five-year-old Saroo lives with his elder brother, Guddu; his baby sister, Shekila; and his mother in Khandwa, Madhya Pradesh, India.
-Guddu and Saroo steal coal from freight trains to trade for milk and food.
-Saroo accompanies Guddu to work overnight, and they arrive at a nearby train station, where Saroo falls asleep on a bench and is unable to find Guddu upon waking up.
-He searches for him on an empty train, only to fall asleep in one of the compartments and wake some time later to find the train in motion and the doors locked.
+Saroo accompanies Guddu to work, and they arrive at a nearby train station, where Saroo falls asleep on a bench and is unable to find Guddu upon waking.
+He searches for him on an empty train, only to fall asleep in one of the compartments and wake later to find the train in motion and the doors locked.
 After several days, the train arrives in faraway Calcutta, where Saroo does not understand the local Bengali language.
 He tries to obtain a ticket home, but the attendant does not recognise the name of his village, which Saroo says is "Ganestalay".
-He spends the night in the station with some street children, but is forced to flee when a group of men tries to kidnap them.
+He spends the night in the station with some street children and flees when a group of men tries to kidnap them.

-Saroo continues to wander around the city before meeting Noor, a seemingly friendly woman who takes him back to her apartment and tells him that a man named Rama will help him find his way home.
-Saroo escapes, sensing that Noor and Rama have sinister intentions, and evades Noor when she chases after him.
+Saroo wanders around the city before meeting Noor, a seemingly friendly woman who takes him back to her apartment and tells him that a man named Rama will help him find his way home.
+Saroo escapes, sensing that Noor and Rama have sinister intentions, and evades Noor when she chases him.
 After two months of living near the Howrah Bridge, Saroo is taken to the police and placed into an orphanage when authorities are unable to find his family.

-An advertisement about Saroo is placed in several local newspapers.
+An advertisement about Saroo is placed in local newspapers.
 No one responds, but an Australian couple has become interested in adopting him.
 Saroo is taught basic English and moves to Hobart, Tasmania, in 1987, under the care of Sue and John Brierley.
-He slowly settles into his new life.
 A year later, the Brierleys adopt another boy, Mantosh, who has trouble adjusting to his new home and suffers from rage and self-harm.